Anxiety is the leader in mental disorders. It’s grasp reaches far and wide. From young teenagers to old adults, anxiety knows no bounds.

 P.T.S.D (Post Traumatic Stress Disorder) is a common type of anxiety that is triggered by a past event that is emotionally or physically haunting.
 P.T.S.D can be caused by devastating events such as war, car wreck, rape, physical violence, natural disasters or general emotional traumas.

-People that suffer from P.T.S.D may have sever nightmares, thoughts or fears relating to the event causing it.
+People that suffer from P.T.S.D may have severe nightmares, thoughts or fears relating to the event causing it.
 They may avoid certain people and situations.
 P.T.S.D can be so traumatizing that public sounds, pictures or smells can cause an attack of paralyzing fear.

 Symptoms of P.T.S.D fall into a few categories as listed below: